 Training and Professional Development

-The Minnesota Department of Health Family Home Visiting program offers training, professional development, and other training related resources.
-For questions related to training and professional development, contact email@example.com.
+The Minnesota Department of Health Family Home Visiting program offers access to and information on a variety of training and professional development opportunities and related resources.
+For questions or assistance related to training and professional development, please contact firstname.lastname@example.org.

 - Communities of Practice (CoP) (Revised)

 - Introduction to Using the Ages Stages Questionnaires: Intended for home visitors who want an introduction to understanding the purpose of developmental and social emotional screening.
 Participants will also learn how to accurately choose, score and interpret the correct screening questionnaire.
 Live Webinars will be offered quarterly.
 To see dates for upcoming sessions or to register, go to the MDH WebEx Training Course list and type ASQ into the search bar on the upper left.
 For more details on these two introductory trainings, see this ASQ3 and ASQ SE2 Training Webinars Information (PDF) sheet.